 Personal Development and Religious Education (RE) at Haughton Academy enables pupils to learn about the world in which we live.

 RE is not a subject designed to make people religious, but rather to allow pupils to think for themselves about religious, moral, social, philosophical and ethical issues.

 RE develops pupils’ understanding of the beliefs, teachings, practices and forms of expression in Christianity and of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism.
 RE also provides pupils with opportunities for their own spiritual, moral, social, and cultural development.
 RE at Haughton Academy promotes respect and tolerance for different people’s faiths/non-faiths, feelings and values.

-In Key Stage 3, pupils study the major six world religions, which focuses on the foundations of each of those faiths.
-Modules include philosophical and ethical modules such as ‘Why are places of worship important?’, ‘Is the Shroud of Turin real?’, ‘Why are Human Rights important?’ and ‘What does it mean to be a multicultural society?’.
+In Key Stage 3, pupils study the major six world religions, which focuses on the foundations of each of these faiths.
+Modules include philosophical and ethical modules such as ‘What is it like to be a Christian in the 21st Century?’, ‘How does the media portray religion?’, and ‘Is religion dead?’.